Joy Villa: Personal life

-In December 2016 she married Danish writer and photographer Thorsten Overgaard after 4 years together.
-On September 25, 2019, she announced via social media she had amicably filed for divorce.
+Villa was a Scientologist and described herself as a "Christian Scientologist".
+Scientology quoted her in 2016 crediting the religion for "[giving] me tools to survive, tools to create, and that’s what I feel like—a creative person who is full of power and there is no stopping me."
+In May, 2025, Villa announced on her webcast that she had left the Church of Scientology, and that she had detailed her experience in the church and her decision to leave in a memoir.

 On November 28, 2017, Villa filed a police complaint against Trump's former campaign manager Corey Lewandowski for allegedly slapping her buttocks at a holiday party at the Trump International Hotel Washington D.C.
 Villa admitted she waited a month before talking to police.
-Villa alleged that after she told him that she could report him for sexual harassment, Lewandowski said, "I work in the private sector" and slapped her again.
-Lewandowski did not deny these allegations but responded by saying that "There is a due process and there is a process which they will go through to determine a person’s innocence."
+Villa alleged that after she told him that she could report him for sexual harassment, Lewandowski said, "I work in the private sector", and slapped her again.
+Lewandowski did not deny these allegations, but maintained, "There is a due process and there is a process which they will go through to determine a person’s innocence."

-On November 15, 2020, at a Nashville-based “Stop the Steal” rally, Joy Villa testified that God had told her to move from California to Nashville, Tennessee.
+On November 15, 2020, at a Nashville-based "Stop the Steal" rally, Joy Villa said that God had told her to move from California to Nashville, Tennessee.

+Villa announced on her Facebook page that she married Jeremy Lifsey on October 14, 2024.

+In May 2025, Joy Villa stated publicly that she had left Scientology.